Business owners are often faced with the difficult decision of whether or not to dissolve a Minnesota limited liability company.

 The length of time it takes to complete your paperwork varies based on the type of filing.
 It generally requires one week for a Minnesota LLC to dissolve.

 You can also hand the notice in person and pay an expedite fee for faster service.
 Your business name will become available for use by other business entities.

 Do I Need Tax Clearance for LLC Dissolution?

 No. Minnesota does not require dissolution applicants to get tax clearance.

 How Much Does It Cost to Dissolve an LLC in Minnesota?

 The capital cost you have to cover is $35 when filing the notice of dissolution.
 If you opt for expedited filing, there is an additional $55 fee.
-Of course, if you hire a professional to complete the dissolution for you, the cost will be higher.

 This may involve a sale or other liquidation of assets.
 If the LLC in Minnesota is indebted, the members must also pay off any debts before dissolving the company.